-Rock & Gem pays \$250 for a full-length feature article.
-This consists of 2,000 to 3,000 words, plus eight to 10 quality, high-resolution photos and a detailed caption list.
+Rock & Gem pays \$250 for a full-length feature article, which consists of 2,000 to 3,000 words, plus eight to 10 quality, high-resolution photos and a list of full-sentence, informative captions.

-Articles under 2,000 words may be used at the editor's discretion, at a lower rate of compensation.
+Articles under 2,000 words may be used at the editor's discretion, and at a lower rate of compensation.

-Field-trip articles should give specific, easy-to-follow directions to the collecting site(s) discussed.
-Research sites carefully to make sure they are not under claim or closed to collecting.
+Field trip articles should give specific, easy-to-follow directions to the collecting site(s) described.
+Research sites carefully to make sure they are not under claim or closed to collecting at the time of submission.